grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 In case you would like to reset your changes you made on the UI back to the default values, click **Reset**.
 After you have reset the changes, Grafana will apply the configuration from the Grafana configuration file (if there is any configuration) or the default values.

 {{% admonition type="note" %}}
 If you run Grafana in high availability mode, it can happen that the configuration is not applied to all Grafana instances immediately.
 In this case you need to wait a minute to let the configuration propagate to all Grafana instances.
 {{% /admonition %}}

 Refer to [configuration options]({{< relref "#configuration-options" >}}) for more information.

-## Configure generic OAuth using the Terraform provider
+## Configure generic OAuth authentication client using the Terraform provider

 {{% admonition type="note" %}}
-Available in Public Preview on Grafana Cloud behind the `ssoSettingsApi` feature toggle.
-Will be available in Public Preview in Grafana 10.4.
+Available in Public Preview in Grafana 10.4 behind the `ssoSettingsApi` feature toggle.
+Supported in the Terraform provider since v<TODO:TF provider version>
 {{% /admonition %}}

-## Configure generic OAuth using the Grafana configuration file
+## Configure generic OAuth authentication client using the Grafana configuration file

 ### Before you begin